Why Does Cosmetic Surgery Cost So Much?

 This simply involves paying them in advance until you have paid enough to cover the cost of your surgery.
 But if you decide to do this, make sure that you are doing it with a reputable cosmetic surgery company so that you know your money will be safe.

-Another advantage to using this approach, is that if you are paying in advance you can sometimes set your date for when you will have your procedure done.
 This will encourage you to save money the money required, as you will know that you are one step closer to having your procedure with every payment that you make.

-Use Your Credit Card
+5) Use Your Credit Card

-Note: Some plastic surgery companies may want to charge you extra for using a credit card.
+Some plastic surgery companies may want to charge you extra for using a credit card.
 But if you state that this is your only option for payment, then you will probably be able to get the fee waived.

 Finally, in order to be able to use your credit card to pay for your surgery, you will need to have a large enough limit on your card to cover the cost of the procedure, as otherwise, your card will be declined when you try to make your payment.

-Use Your Home Equity
+6) Use Home Equity

 If you want to use your home to get some extra cash to pay for plastic surgery with, there are two main strategies that you can use:

 Refinance your house: If interest rates are falling, then this is a good strategy to use.
-You can lower your house payment and will have the ability to frequently draw out cash which you can then use to pay for your surgery.
+You can lower your home payment and will have the ability to frequently draw out cash which you can then use to pay for your surgery.

 Equity line of credit: This strategy involves leaving your home loan in place and getting an extra line of credit which is usually set at a low rate of interest.
 Checks can then be written against the equity of your home.

-Plastic Surgery Finance Plans
+7) Finance Plans

-For example, some will offer you a low-interest rate loan, while others may offer you a 0% loan.
-With the later, you can have your procedure done and you will only have to pay back the amount your procedure actually cost.
+With the latter, you can have your procedure done and you will only have to pay back the amount your procedure actually cost.
 If interest is involved, then obviously you will end up paying back more than your surgery actually cost.

 Note: In order to qualify for any plastic surgery finance plan, you will need to prove that you have a regular source of income and have a good credit rating.
-If you have a poor credit rating, you may still qualify for a loan but could be charged a higher rate of interest than someone who has a better credit rating.